knurling-rs/knurling-session-20q4/src/sessions/display_sensor_data.md

 };
 ```

-The first step is to write the text remains static, such as the title and the name of the figure displayed.
+The first step is to write the text that remains static, such as the title and the name of the figure displayed.
 The function takes `Display4in2` the display type as mutable argument, and returns it.

 Basic text with built-in fonts are added in a similar way as basic shapes.
 A String and the top left coordinate of where the text starts are needed.
 In our case we have the choice between 6 sizes of a simple bitmap font and color on or off for style.
 The font for the title is bigger then the font for the rest of the text.